pulumi/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 an IAM policy document, for use with resources which expect policy documents, such as the `aws_iam_policy` resource.

--> For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](/docs/providers/aws/guides/iam-policy-documents.html).

 ```hcl
 data "aws_iam_policy_document" "example" {
   statement {